I Antique Online

 I come for the antiques

 I was just wondering, isn't this site for people who collect antiques and other collectables?
 I just checked my in box and everything in it pertained ti things that are very important, but nothing to do with way I joined this site.
 Antiques are my "little get-a-way".
 You know, to get away from all the crazyniess of the new world.
 I like to go back in time and appreciate the coolness of the past.
 I don't know.
-Maybe I'm wrong, but I take care of my issues with teen pregnancey, globel warming, and… Continue
+Maybe I'm wrong, but I take care of my issues with teen pregnancey, globel warming,… Continue

 Posted on November 6, 2008 at 6:10pm — 6 Comments

-Comment Wall (3 comments)
+Comment Wall (5 comments)

 You need to be a member of I Antique Online to add comments!